neubot/neubot/doc/faq.md

     http://127.0.0.1:9774/

-7.2.
+7.3.
 What pages does the web interface contain?
 -----------------------------------------------

+### The status page

-* The *status* page (which is the default one) shows the status of Neubot, and the result of the latest transmission test.
+The *status* page (which is the default one) shows the status of Neubot, and the result of the latest transmission test.

 ![Status page][wui-status]
 [wui-status]: http://www.neubot.org/neubotfiles/faq-wui-status.png

+### The results page

-* The *results* page shows the results of recent tests; i.e., latency, download and upload goodput, both in graphical and in tabular form.
+The *results* page shows the results of recent tests; i.e., latency, download and upload goodput, both in graphical and in tabular form.

 ![Results page][wui-results]
 [wui-results]: http://www.neubot.org/neubotfiles/faq-wi-results.png

+### The log page

-* The *log* page shows recent logs.
+The *log* page shows recent logs.
 The color of each log entry reflects severity.
 In particular, the page uses:

     - *red* for error messages;